Nanyaa/FordBike-Exploration/README.md

 - Carry out univariate, bivariate and multivariate exploration to get an understanding of the dataset

 ## Dataset
 Dataset includes information about individual rides made in a bikesharing system covering the greater San Francisco Bay area for the month of February 2019.
 The dataset contains 183412 rows and 16 columns.
 Dataset can be found [here](https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv).
-To wrangele, dataset was copied, irrelevant columns were dropped and datatypes changed to appropriate format.
+To wrangle, dataset was copied, irrelevant columns were dropped and datatypes changed to appropriate format.

 ## Summary of Findings
 - Most trips lasted between 300 and 2000 seconds